kristineorpilla03/short-introductions/README.md

 Using CSS, style your page however you want!
 Be as creative as you want!
 Some useful properties are:
 * color: styles the font color
 * font-size: styles the font size
-* fobt-family: style the font's typeface
+* font-family: style the font's typeface
 * background-color: styles the color of the page's background
 * width: styles the width of an element
 * height: styles the height of an element